pingidentity/webinar-pingfed-pingam/README.md

 **Products:**

-- PingFederate 12.3
+- PingFederate 13.0
-- PingDirectory 10.3
+- PingDirectory 11.0
-- PingAM 8.0.1
+- PingAM 8.0
 - PingDS 8.0

-Download those products, place them here: **./products/...** and follow the **README.md** instructions per product.
-It is important to match the specified version.
+Follow the **README.md** in these directories **./products/...** to find instructions per product.
+It is important to match the specified versions.

 Licenses for PingFederate and PingDirectory should be requested at your CSM.